Peter Mansfield continues his work as Director of Good HealthKeeping Ltd and an aviation medical examiner approved by the Joint Aviation Authority.

 He became interested in the nature and practice of health, which transformed his style of general medical practice first in Bermondsey and then in Louth, Lincolnshire.
 It was based on health-giving principles, rather than exclusive attention to disease.

 He founded a club for health alongside his practice in 1979, then a charitable think-tank to develop his ideas.
-He reintroduced home birth into Lincolnshire, helped to stop aerial pesticide spraying in the county and has been a prominent critic of additives, patent law as it applies to medicines, water fluoridation and of present UK public health policy in relation to routine childhood immunisation.
+He reintroduced home birth into Lincolnshire, helped to stop aerial pesticide spraying in the county and has been a prominent critic of additives, patent law as it applies to medicines, water fluoridation and UK public health policy in relation to routine childhood immunisation.

 He sends monthly bulletins- one example follows: